hartwigmedical/actin/molecular/README.md

 ### Molecular History

 The molecular history represents all molecular testing done for a patient.
-This include ORANGE results, panel results and IHC tests.
-It is modeled as a list of molecular tests, each with a type and timestamp.
+This includes WGS results, large targeted panels, archer, small panel results and IHC tests.
+The history is modeled as a list of molecular tests, each with a type and timestamp.

 ### Molecular test